Signiant/LOCK/README.md

         -d
 ```

-## How it works
-LOCK has 4 main modes that accept the IAM user as an argument.

-- list: Show user keys with: AccessKeyId, Status, CreateDate, Last Used.
-- rotate: Bread and butter of the Tool.
-Rotates the AWS IAM key and updates key at predefined locations by running functions sequentially under plugins in the config file.
-- validate: Checks to see if the new key is being used, if it is delete the old key
-- getnewkey: If you only want to rotate the aws iam key.

 ## Typical Workflow
-The tool runs functions sequentially in the order they appear for each different iam user in the config file.
-In the example below, the functions get_new_key and store_key_parameter_store are run from the iam module then the ssh_server_command is run from the ssh module.
+The tool runs functions sequentially in the order they appear for each different IAM user in the config file.

 A typical key rotation scenario consists of deleting an old key and generating a new one (get_new_key), storing the key in the parameter store (store_key_parameter_store) then updating the key where the service uses the credential (ssh_server_command)

+In the `get_new_key` and `store_key_parameter_store` run from the IAM module, then the `ssh_server_command` is run from the SSH module.

 ```

 - iam_user1: